Juniper/ruby-junos-ez-stdlib/docs/Providers/UserAuths.md

 Manages user account ssh-keys, RSA or DSA.

-# RESOURCE NAME SELECTOR
+# USAGE

-The *name* for accessing the provider is a Hash comprised of the following key/value pairs:
+The provider *name* for accessing the provider is a Hash comprised of the following key/value pairs:

   - `:user` - String, user-name
   - `:keytype` - String, one of ['ssh-rsa', 'ssh-dsa']
   - `:publickey` - String, the public key value

-# USAGE

 ```ruby